 Of: Daniel Diaz

 The contractor Iryna Yeti scale escaped the war i Ukraine and started one training center i Romania.
-Where being taught ukraine children and young people that has needed leave his country but want to liabilities leave his study.
+Where being taught ukraine children and young people that has needed leave his country but do not liabilities leave his study.

-We do is so I tjanar my country, say Iryna Yeti scale.
+We do is so I tjanar my country, says Iryna Yeti scale.

 April 4, 2023, FUF-correspondents, Reportage